 During these unsettling times, many people have been advised to shield in their homes and may not be able to access services as normal.

-In response, researchers at the Primary Care Centre Versus Arthritis have developed ‘Top Tips for Health and Wellbeing during COVID-19’.
+In response, researchers at the Primary Care Centre Versus Arthritis have developed 'Top tips to help people with joint pain during Covid-19 pandemic'.
 Aimed at people aged 70 and over who are currently at home with joint and pain conditions, it details advice on how to stay well during this pandemic.